 The grease trays slide out easily and there's a disposable drip plan that can be trashed, making cleaning super fast and simple.
 Those porcelain enameled cast iron cooking grates are also easy to clean with a gentle work over using a stainless steel brush.

-Should I buy the Weber Spirit II E-310 Gas Grill?
+Should you buy the Weber Spirit II E-310?

 If you want a medium sized propane gas grill that will last, offers consistent heat that can be easily controlled, is easy to start, maintain and clean, plus is backed by a superb ten year warranty, then the Weber Spirit II E-310 Gas Grill is for you.